EAST 30 SENSORS

 KARINE received her BSME from Washington State University.
 She has work experience with Decagon Devices, Inc. and Campbell Scientific, Inc., working in both marketing and engineering.

 BRYAN received his MAFL from Washington State University in May 1995.
 He has worked as an aircraft mechanic and laboratory technician in a soil physics lab.
-He currently works for Meter Group Inc. as the Civil and Geotechnincal Market Manager.

 PATRICK received his degree in Management Information Systems.
 He has managed IT, Accounting, Inventory and prototyping in the machinery manufacturing industry.